-- The dog shall not stop, spin or turn in a direction that is not in the flow of the correct direction of the course, doing so will count as failing that section. - The dog cannot be out of flow in going towards correct obstacles, nor can directional turns be excessively wide, doing so will count as failing that section. - The handler should never have to redirect or resend their dog while performing the course, doing so will count as failing that section. - Stopping above the contact will count as failing that section.
+- The dog cannot be out of flow in going towards correct obstacles, nor can directional turns be excessively wide, doing so will count as failing that section. - The handler should never have to redirect or resend their dog while performing the course, doing so will count as failing that section. - Stopping above the contact for more than 1 second, will count as failing that section.